 Missing Some Credit Card Payments in Lieu of Others

 Prioritizing payments is smart.
 Skipping some payments for others is not.
 If you want your credit to improve, you should not miss payments.
 Your credit will continue to get worse instead of better.
 The only exceptions are accounts that have already been charged off or have gone to collections.
 If you have to choose between paying a collection account or paying an account that’s current, pick the account that’s current.

 When you send letters to credit bureaus, collection agencies, lenders, and creditors, you should always send via certified mail with return receipt requested.
 That gives you proof that your letter has been sent and whether it’s been received.

-Before you ever begin repairing your credit, you should check your credit report.
+Before you even begin repairing your credit, you should check your credit report.
 Your credit report will help you figure out what items you need to focus on to improve your credit.
 Without a copy of your credit report, you’ll have a hard time figuring out where to start repairing your credit.

 You should not use bankruptcy as a credit repair tactic.
 Bankruptcy will not improve your credit and in some cases, your credit can get worse after filing bankruptcy.
-Since bankruptcy remains on your credit report for 7 — 10 years, you’ll continue having trouble getting credit cards and loans.
+Since bankruptcy remains on your credit report for seven to 10 years, you’ll continue having trouble getting credit cards and loans.
 Most lenders ask if you’ve ever filed bankruptcy, so even after bankruptcy falls off your credit report, it can still keep you from getting a loan.